Skip to content

 We will meet outside as long as the weather is nice.
 If not, we will move inside.
 Look out for a comment the morning of each meeting with our exact location.
 As we are meeting in person, please remember to bring something to read as we usually spend some time sharing our current reads and/or reading when meeting in person.
 As a reminder, there is no assigned reading; please bring whatever you are currently working on.
 This group is super casual, sometimes we read and sometimes we talk the whole time. **** NO SHOW POLICY: Due to the high number of members on the waitlist recently we are having to reinstate our no-show policy.
 If you sign up and no-show to 2 events you will be removed from the group.
 Reminders are provided weekly to change your RSVP to allow those on the waitlist a chance to come to the meet-up, no 3rd chances with be given.
 Please be considerate to your fellow members.
 Thank you!
 I look forward to reading you!

-This meeting will be dedicated to talking about the entirety of "Brideshead Revisited" by Evelyn Waugh We will be meeting in the National Portrait Gallery Atrium.
-To stay up to date with events and discuss meetings or books, you can join our Whatsapp group.
-Please message me to get added.
+This is the first part of our discussion series on Middlemarch by George Eliot.
+This meeting will be dedicated to talking about the first half of Middlemarch.
+We will be reading books 1-4 ending with book 4 Three Love Problems.
+We will be meeting in the National Portrait Gallery Atrium To stay up to date with events and discuss meetings or books, you can join our Discord group.
+Please message me to be added.

 eBook Events Near You